-Tip: The Silver Project Proposal must be submitted and approved BEFORE continuing work on your project.
+Tip: The Silver Project Proposal must be submitted and approved by July 1, BEFORE continuing work on your project.
 If you are working in a group, fill it out together!

 Ready to take action?
 It's time to put your plan in motion.